 A note on provisional psychologists

-You may also see “provisional psychologists” listed.
-These are individuals who have completed their educational requirements but are still completing supervised practice hours required for full registration.
+You may also encounter "provisional psychologists," individuals who have completed their graduate training but are still completing supervised practice hours.
 They provide therapy under the supervision of a fully registered psychologist.
-Their rates are sometimes lower, and the quality of care is comparable since they are under the direct supervision of a registered psychologist.
+Their rates are sometimes lower, and the quality of care is typically comparable since they've completed their academic training.

 Alberta became one of the first provinces in Canada to regulate the counselling therapy profession.
-The Alberta College of Counselling Therapy (ACTA) now oversees registration and practice standards for counselling therapists.
+The Canadian Counselling and Psychotherapy Association (CCPA) now oversees registration and practice standards for Canadian Certified Counsellors.

 Education and training